Promoting Podcasters in Los Angeles with LA Podcasters

-This is a recording I did of a talk with LA Podcasters about their shows, the art of podcasting, and the elements of a must-listen podcast.
+This is a recording I did of a talk with LA Podcasters about their shows, podcast marketing, and the elements of a must-listen podcast.

 5:12 – Lance Anderson talks about how he approaches podcasting as an artist.